hyperledger/besu-docs/docs/public-networks/concepts/transactions/types.md

 ### View blob transaction costs

-Use the [`eth_blobBaseFee`](../../reference/api/index.md#eth_blobbasefee) method to view the current base fee per blog gas in wei.
+Use the [`eth_blobBaseFee`](../../reference/api/index.md#eth_blobbasefee) method to view the current base fee per blob gas in wei.

 You can also use [`eth_feeHistory`](../../reference/api/index.md#eth_feehistory) to view the historical blob transaction cost details.